vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ```

 You can use the vSphere API directly from a variety of languages.
 For more information visit [https://developer.vmware.com](https://developer.vmware.com/).

 Shallow rekeys can be done while the VM is powered on.
 The guest OS will never know!

+You can find relevant scripts in the [code-samples](https://github.com/vmware/vcf-security-and-compliance-guidelines/tree/main/features-capabilities/encryption/code-samples) directory.

 ### How do I do a “deep rekey” of a VM?